-By our third day and last night I was firm friends with Karen and Linda who had pitched their tent next to mine and was their seventh L2L walk.
-We would talk back and forth from our sleeping bags during the evening and laughed until our stomachs hurt.
-I will never forget how I felt getting up on the final morning wondering if I was going to make it as I was dismantling my tent.
-Before we set off our hosts gave us a final inspirational thought and prayer for the day and we all felt ready to finish what we started.
+By day three and last night Jessica was firm friends with Karen and Linda.
+They had pitched their tent next to Jessica in camp and it was their seventh L2L walk.
+The ladies would talk back and forth from our sleeping bags during the evening and laughed until our stomachs hurt.
+On the final morning many walkers were wondering if they were going to make it as they started to dismantling their tents.
+Before the group set off our hosts gave us a final inspirational thought and prayer for the day and we all finally felt ready to finish what we started.

 Written by Jessica Smit

 Published 4th May 2022